![]() |

 Bud Anderson.
 Travel Safe,

 Cindy and I try to re-use and conserve as much as possible.
-At home, friends teased us because our 4 recycling bins were always spilling over.
+When we lived in Michigan in a normal stick home, friends teased us because our 4 recycling bins were always spilling over.
 We tried to bring all the empty liquor bottles home from our Bar to be able to recycle them (our Recycle man must have thought we were the biggest drunks in town) We always try and purchase things that are made from companies that we know use recycled materials.
-Our biggest expense right now is Diesel Fuel.
-We've been doing some research into switching over to one of the Veggie Oil Systems and but after doing a bunch of research and talking back and forth with one of the technicians from Golden Fuel Systems, we have decided not to make the swap.
-There are a few different companies that make conversions for Diesel Motors which would allow them to run on Used Vegetable Oil.
+Our biggest expense while on the road fulltime was Diesel Fuel.
+While traveling, I spent countless hours researching the switch to one of the Veggie Oil Systems.
+This seemed to be a good option from many we would talk to who had made the switch and we thought it would add a bit of fun to the adventure to find restaurants who would want to help out and donate used cooking oil, but after doing so much research and talking back and forth with one of the technicians from Golden Fuel Systems to name just one company we spoke with, we decided not to make the swap.
+There are multiple companies that make conversions for Diesel Motors which would allow them to run on Used Vegetable Oil.
 The motor still runs off of your Diesel fuel till the Vegetable Oil gets warmed up and becomes the proper consistency.
-I've read one story where this guy drove around the United States on one tank of Diesel Fuel, the rest was recycled Cooking Oil.
-This would save us thousands of dollars, not to mention the fossil fuels we would be saving.
-This is our dilemma, we spoke to the Ford Dealership and if we were to add one of these systems to our stock motor, we'll void every warranty Ford offers!?!
-To me, it'd would be worth the trade off to be able to know we're using Grease that most restaurants have to pay to get rid of; rather than burning fossil fuels and polluting our environment, we'd be recycling and probably hungry all the time since our exhaust would smell like French Fries...LOL
+I've read one story where this guy drove around the United States on one tank of Diesel Fuel, with the rest being recycled Cooking Oil.
+This would have saved us thousands of dollars, not to mention the fossil fuels we would have been saving.

-doing some more research and we'll let you know what we decide.
-Update 8-2007: We received this email from a Reader and thought we would share it incase others might want to add to it or help us make any decisions.
+like French Fries...LOL Update 8-2007: We received this email from a Reader and thought we would share it incase others might want to add to it or help us make any decisions.

 My name is